Deekshit3150/ai-ml-sign-converter/README.md

 # 🖐️ Real-Time sign converter using MediaPipe & OpenCV

 This project uses MediaPipe and OpenCV to recognize hand gestures in real-time via webcam.
-It maps each gesture to a corresponding text message using a custom gesture classification function.
+It maps each gesture to a corresponding text message using a custom gesture classification function and used for real-time communication for deaf and dumb people